What Does STEM Mean in Education?

 While the field has traditionally been male-dominated, women are increasingly joining the ranks of STEM professionals.
 On the surface, it might seem like there is good overall gender equity in the STEM job types.
 Pew Research Center reports, however, that while women make up half of the STEM workforce, the number of women working in different STEM roles varies widely.
 High schools, universities, community programs, as well as the federal government, are taking steps to promote opportunities for both genders within STEM education in the last several years.

-"[At SNHU], we're working to increase the number of women in the STEM program," said Dr. Gwen Britton, academic associate vice president, Global Campus - STEM and Business Programs.
+"(At SNHU), we're working to increase the number of women in the STEM program," said Dr. Gwen Britton, vice president of product strategy.
 "We want to empower and promote the growth of women in STEM.”

 The Skills You Need in Any Career